District X: District X (fictional location)

-District X: The series
+District X (2004–2005 series)

-District X was a comic book series published by Marvel Comics.
-A police procedural, it was set in 'Mutant Town'.
+District X is a comic book series published by Marvel Comics.
+The police procedural is set in 'Mutant Town'.

-The series starred the X-Man and FBI agent Lucas Bishop, assigned to the ghetto to investigate rising crime rates among the population in New York's (fictional) '11th Precinct' in Alphabet City.
+The series stars the X-Man and FBI agent Lucas Bishop, assigned to the ghetto to investigate rising crime rates among the population in New York's (fictional) '11th Precinct' in Alphabet City.
 Bishop works with NYPD patrolman Ismael Ortega, an ordinary human married to a mutant (Armena Ortega).
 A major subplot concerned Ismael's relationship with his family, with the stresses of his job adversely affecting his home life.

 Publication history

 The series was part of the Marvel Knights imprint.
 It started in X-Men Unlimited v2 #2 and then ran for fourteen issues from July 2004 to August 2005.
 It briefly changed title to Mutopia X for five issues, between September 2005 and January 2006, before its cancellation.

 The series was written by British writer David Hine, who previously worked on the Mambo series for 2000 AD.

 It was originally drawn by Australian artist David Yardin, followed by Filipino artist Lan Medina.
 The series was mostly inked by Filipino artist Alejandro "Boy" Sicat.
 All artists involved worked with Brian Haberlin's Avalon Studios during the series' publication.

 During the House of M crossover, the series was replaced by the miniseries Mutopia X. Hine continued some of the series' plot points in X-Men: The 198 miniseries.